Care Leavers, Care Experienced & Estranged from Family

 You will be invited to join Head Start before you arrive at university.
 See Head Start for more information.

-• Skills@Cumbria is an online academic skills platform which is supplemented by specialist Academic Skills Advisers who can support you with your studies.
+- Skills@Cumbria is our student services team, supplemented by specialist Academic Skills Advisers who can support you with your studies.
+You can contact them via the Student Enquiry Point.